Poetry in the making

 Are there any other costs?
 Is there anything I need to bring?

 Paper and pen/pencil.
-You will need to make copies of your work to share with the class; these will be returned to
+You will need to share your work to share with the class.

 When I've finished, what course can I do next?